Project-MONAI/tutorials/modules/bundle/hybrid_programming/README.md

 # Description
-This example mainly shows a typical use case that parses the config files in your own python program, instantiate necessary components with python program and execute the inference.
+This example mainly shows a typical use case that parses the config files in your own python program, instantiates necessary components with python program and executes the inference.

 ## commands example